Thermal History Asymmetry and Dissipation in Dense Colloidal Microgel Glasses: Conclusions

 We also performed temperature ramp experiments at a fixed ramp rate with dense PNIPAM suspensions of different effective volume fractions.
 These experiments verified our previous results and revealed that path-dependent asymmetries in jammed systems depend sensitively on the accessible free volume and can be removed by inducing rearrangement events \textit{via} external drives (thermal shocks in our experiments).
-The asymmetries that we recorded in the approach of PNIPAM suspensions towards a final temperature below the VPTT and the presence of dissipation peaks \cite{mason1996yielding} that signal the onset of rearrangement cascades are clear signatures of the complex relaxation dynamics of driven glassy systems.
-The application of temperature ramps to dense microgel suspensions and the simultaneous study of their viscoelastic moduli therefore serve as useful tools in the study of intricate path-dependent dynamics and the role of dissipative processes in the relaxation of metastable materials.}
+The asymmetries observed in the approach of the storage modulus towards a target temperature below the VPTT and the presence of dissipation peaks \cite{mason1996yielding} due to the onset of rearrangement cascades are signatures of the complex relaxation dynamics of driven glassy systems.
+In the future, it will be intriguing to investigate how the stiffness of microgel particles, synthesised with varying concentrations of crosslinkers, affects the relaxation dynamics of their dense suspensions under heating and cooling temperature ramps.
+Understanding the interplay between the structural recovery of jammed systems and the particle-scale dissipation dynamics will enhance our knowledge of non-equilibrium relaxation processes.

+Application of temperature ramps to dense, metastable suspensions and the investigation of their viscoelastic responses therefore provide profound insights into the study of the intricate path-dependent dynamics and the role of dissipative processes in the relaxation behaviours of driven complex materials.
+Our study offers a novel route to systematically tailor the memory and dissipation in soft glassy materials.
+It suggests a framework for preparing adaptive systems with programmable thermal histories, and can be extended to the study of nonequilibrium relaxation pathways in a range of stimuli-responsive systems.
+Our research is important for the development of soft robots and novel biomaterials that are resilient, intelligent, and multifunctional.}